GeorgePh0/Social-Gaming/README.md

 This website will show people the dates of when the meetups will be happening and where they will be taking place.
 It will also give people the opportunity to contact the team to gain information or if they are having an issue then to report it.

-The live website can be found here (put link in here).
+The live website can be [found here.](https://georgeph0.github.io/Social-Gaming/)

 ## Table of Contents